Cross-Correlating the Universe: The Gravitational Wave Background and Large-Scale Structure: Results

-In the bottom panel of Figure~\ref{fig:cl1416}, one can clearly see that a high threshold for detectability $h_{\rm res}$ implies a significant deviation with respect to the Wishart distribution.
-Moreover, we perform a Kolmogorov–Smirnov test~\cite{smirnov} to establish at which threshold the overdensity field has a two-point statistics that is compatible with a Wishart.
-We find that for~$h_{\rm res}\gtrsim 2.3\times10^{-15}$, the~$\hat{C}_\ell$ distribution is not consistent with a Wishart PDF within~$3\sigma$ in the range of~$\ell$ modes we consider.
+Additionally, in the right panel of figure~\ref{fig:cl1416}, one can clearly observe that a high threshold for detectability~$h_{\rm res}$ implies a significant deviation with respect to the Wishart distribution for a representative value of the multipole.
+In particular, the variance is driven by the high realization dependence of the loudest sources, both in number and spatial position.
+We perform a Kolmogorov–Smirnov test~\cite{smirnov} to establish at which threshold the field has a two-point statistics that is compatible with a Wishart.
+We find that for~$h_{\rm res}\gtrsim 8.6\times10^{-16}$, the~$\hat{C}_\ell$ distribution is not consistent with a Wishart PDF within~$3\sigma$ in the range of~$\ell$ modes we consider in the following sections, see also appendix~\ref{app:ks_test} for additional details.
 This implies that the two-point function alone is not sufficient to describe the statistics of the field.
-This is especially relevant at the current sensitivity level of PTA experiments, which do not currently resolve any single GW sources.
+This is especially relevant at the current sensitivity level of PTA experiments, which currently do not resolve any single GW sources.
 Therefore, in the following sections, we will perform the statistical analysis only for sensitivity cuts below this GWB strain limit, where GWB maps are dominated by a continuous distribution of sources, for which our Gaussian formalism provides a good description of the statistics of the field.